mlanza/solomode/docs/creators-guide.md

 * Your rules **must** be linked from your thread's opening post.
 * Your thread's title **must** conform to the prescribed pattern:  **[Solomode 2021] Dark Days**

-Your registration will be reviewed within **3 days** of entry.  **Mind your geekmail and respond promptly to ensure your registration clears.**  Your submission will be checked against all listed **musts**.
-Once it clears, that hurdle's behind you.
-Take a break and enjoy the holidays.
+Your registration will be reviewed within **3 days** of entry.  **Mind your geekmail and respond promptly to ensure it clears.**  Your submission will be checked against all listed **musts**.
+You'll be notified when it clears.
+With that hurdle behind you, take a break and enjoy the holidays.

 ## Design Tips
-While you can create any kind of solo mode you like, please read [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."
+While you can create any kind of solo mode you like, consider [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."

-Some designers, rather than create solo modes, used existing games as a canvas on which to create solitaire experiences.
+Some contestants, rather than create solo modes, used existing games as a canvas on which to create solitaire experiences.
 While this is allowed I suspect more players will prefer solo modes.

 The benefit to solo modes is most of the base rules stand.
 This helps keep solo mode rules shorter than new solitaire experiences.
 And short rules are certainly more inviting.